crypmate/InternetOfLiving/README.md

 # InternetOfLiving
-connecting cryptocurrencies with our daiyly life.
+connecting cryptocurrencies with our daily life.

+supported by Bitcoin, IOTA, Ethereum